Trevor Hudgins: 2021–2022: Final season and third championship

 The Bearcats won the 2022 MIAA Tournament title by defeating Washburn; Hudgins scored 35 points and was selected as the MIAA Tournament Most Outstanding Player.
 The Bearcats defeated Augusta in the NCAA Division II championship game on March 26, 2022, to win a third consecutive national championship.
 Hudgins scored 31 points and became the all-time leader scoring in MIAA history.
 He earned the NABC Division II Player of the Year award for a second consecutive season.
 He won the 2022 Bevo Francis Award for the best small college basketball player and became the second Northwest Missouri State player to earn the award after Justin Pitts.

 Hudgins declared for the 2022 NBA draft.
 He had another year of eligibility available for the 2022–23 season but he planned to graduate and begin his professional career in 2022.
 Hudgins' strengths in deep range shooting, ability to shoot off the dribble and proficient playing style earned him attention from National Basketball Association (NBA) scouts and a strong senior year was expected to put him in contention for NBA workouts after he graduated.
 He left Northwest Missouri State as the most decorated player in Division II history.
 McCollum called Hudgins "the best player in Division II history."

 Professional career

-Houston Rockets (2022–present)
+Houston Rockets (2022–2023)

 Hudgins worked out for the Brooklyn Nets and Houston Rockets prior to the 2022 NBA draft.
 After going undrafted, he signed a two-way contract with the Rockets on July 1 and became the first player from Northwest Missouri State to sign an NBA contract.
 Hudgins played for the Rockets in the 2022 NBA Summer League and averaged 5.4 points per game.
 He made his regular season debut for the Rockets on October 22, 2022, as he scored 3 points in a loss to the Milwaukee Bucks.
+Hudgins made four other appearances in a three-week stretch in February 2023 due to starters Kevin Porter Jr. and Jalen Green being out of the line-up.
+He averaged 1.8 points and .6 assists in 5 games with the Rockets.
+Hudgins primarily spent his rookie season with the Rio Grande Valley Vipers of the NBA G League where he averaged 20 points, 6.1 assists and 2.5 rebounds per game.

+On July 2, 2023, Hudgins signed a second two-way contract with the Rockets, but was waived on October 23.

+Le Mans (2023–present)

+On November 7, 2023, Hudgins signed with Le Mans of the LNB Pro A to replace Nate Mason.
+He averaged 12.6 points and 2.9 assists per game during the 2023–24 season.

+Hudgins played for the Los Angeles Clippers during the 2024 NBA Summer League.

+On July 22, 2024, Hudgins re-signed with Le Mans for the 2024–25 season.
+He averaged 16.0 points, 1.8 rebounds and 2.9 assists and was selected to the All-LNB Élite Second Team.